in memory of my mother & friend, Bonnie Kelly Bradley,

 Shrouded

-in exhale
+in Exhale

-That I wasn’t
+Relieved I wasn’t

 a Nun

-in knee socks, buckled shoes
+She, in knee socks, buckled shoes,

-her shin-length pinafore snug
+a shin-length pinafore stretched

-across emerging breasts
+across emerging breasts, taking

 a drag